Introduction

 1. Finding the Tracking Number: Look for the tracking number provided by the carrier or shipping company.
 This number is typically located on your order confirmation or shipping notification.

-2. Locating the Tracking Page on the Website: Visit the website of the carrier or shipping company and locate the package lookup or tracking page.
+2. Locating the Tracking Page on the Website: Visit the carrier or shipping company’s website and locate the package lookup or tracking page.
 This is where you’ll enter your tracking number.

 Package Lookup Best Practices